GSA/piv-guides/pages/template-2.md

   * Use titles to help the user identify "jumping off points" for information.
   * Paragraphs should be short.
   * All text should be written in plain language and a user-friendly tone as much as possible.
   * Use numbered steps, bullet lists, and graphics whenever possible.

+## Writing and Style Resources

-The following references provide additional information about plain language, writing, and style:
+The following sources provide additional information about plain language, writing, and style:

 Link to an outside document (opens a new window):
 [open source](https://github.com/gsa/fpki-guides){:target="_blank"}